AgeOfLearning/todo-app/routes/step-1/README.md

   `;
 ```

 The template file exports a tempate function which returns a lit-html template.
 It receieves two arguments `ctx` and `html`, the latter is the method lit-html uses to render the template and the former is the context of our home page component.
-The template maps our todos in un ordered list and provides a simple form for adding todos and maps the form's input value to the component's `todoDescription` property.
+The template maps our filteredTodos in un ordered list and provides a simple form for adding todos and maps the form's input value to the component's `todoDescription` property.

 _`@submit` and `@input` are `lit-html` syntax for corresponding DOM event listeners._